Musician's Gear Double 6"

 Most manufacturers choose to build their pop filters using nylon or other fabric materials, usually because they are cheaper and more importantly they get the job done.
 Others utilize woven or perforated metal, of which some claim to provide improved clarity and transparency, specifically in the upper frequencies.
 There is no definite answer as to which is better, many experienced users still prefer nylon mesh material, while more premium builders prefer metal.

-The standard filter diameter that many pop filters follow is 6", but there are smaller ones, with 4" being the most common.
+The standard filter diameter that many pop filters follow is 6", but there are smaller ones, with 4" being the most common among them.
 The bigger the pop filter diameter is, the more room for movement the vocalist has.
 This allows for natural body movements while recording, instead of being strictly in one position which can sometimes kill inspiration and vibe.
 Smaller pop filters are ideal for small mics and small recording spaces, they are also lighter, which reduces the stress on the gooseneck, resulting in increased stability.

 The length, flexibility and stability of the filter's gooseneck plays a very important role in positioning the filter.
 You don't want a filter that droops and requires constant adjustments, and you also don't want a neck that requires too much effort to bend to position.